DOGECOIN87/Gorbage-Truck.fun/terms_of_service.md

 ## 8. Contact Us

-If you have any questions about these Terms, please contact us at: [Developer Contact Email or X.com Profile Link]
+If you have any questions about these Terms, please contact us at: Contact @Yahtrah on Telegram

 ---